massimiliano-dalcero/puff/README.md

 $ ./install.sh
 ```

-Next, if you want this as system command:
+Next: if you want this as system command:

 copy directory in (eg) /usr/share/puff/